bkesterbyld/maroon-potato/src/pages/micro-backend-as-a-service.md

           Above offers a no code cloud environment—as easy as a spreadsheet— for you to prototype data models and sophisticated logic for your ideas without coding.
-As you create data prototypes, developers automatically get an API, so they can get to work on the frontend immediately.
+As you create data prototypes, developers automatically get an API, so they can start front-end to work immediately.